 We represent stakeholders with a vested interest in federal and state regulation of communications and technology.
-Our clients include communications services providers, communications services equipment manufacturers and businesses which sell consumer communications devices or contact consumers.
-We also serve clients who license, acquire or distribute content and those who invest in or finance any of these entities.
+Our clients include communications services providers, communications services equipment manufacturers or users, businesses that sell consumer communications devices or contact consumers, and those who invest in these entities.
+We also serve clients who license, acquire or distribute content, and those who invest in or finance any of these entities.

 Our team is comprised of attorneys with a strong combination of regulatory, transactional, litigation, dispute resolution and investigation experience in the communications field.
-We practice before the FCC, NTIA, U.S. Department of Justice, U.S. Department of State and the Federal Trade Commission (FTC) as rulemaking advocates and represent clients in enforcement actions, appeals and administrative litigation.
+We practice before the Federal Communications Commission (FCC), National Telecommunications and Information Administration (NTIA), U.S. Department of Justice, U.S. Department of State and Federal Trade Commission (FTC) as rulemaking advocates and represent clients in enforcement actions, appeals and administrative litigation.
 We also guide clients in transactions, due diligence and through counseling in areas central to their businesses.
-We authored the Practising Law Institute’s Telecommunications Law Answer Book and regularly share our insights via our Telecom Highlights blog and the firm’s TCPA Blog, the defense bar’s preeminent public resource analyzing TCPA litigation and regulation.
+We authored the Practising Law Institute’s Telecommunications Law Answer Book and regularly share our insights via our DBR on Data blog, as well as the firm’s TCPA Blog, a preeminent public resource analyzing Telephone Consumer Protection Act regulation and litigation matters.

 Our lawyers have significant experience serving communications clients in the following areas: